Thought Leader Archetypes

 - Intellects: Motivated to share their knowledge, research and lessons learned.

 As you read through the Archetypes, note that the categories are not exclusive – meaning you may find yourself identifying with more than one of the seven, in varying degrees.
 You could be equal parts of two or even three.
-When I was running the Forum for Women Entrepreneurs, I would have characterized myself as primarily an Advocate and Collaborator, although I also have a lot of the Builder characteristics.
+When I was running the Forum for Women Entrepreneurs, and getting Springboard (the first venture conference for women) off the ground, I would have characterized myself as primarily a Builder; now I’m more aligned with the Collaborators (although I have always had a lot of the Destructive Provocateur characteristics).
 Where do you see yourself?